ADVERTS

 A wonderful Top Secret shoot in Stockholm.

-Only by chance and almost a decade later, Phil worked with the Director Calle again.
+Only by chance and almost a decade later, Phil worked with the Director again.

 Calle asked if we enjoyed the gift that ABBA had sent over for the four puppeteers .

-Turns out of course, the Managers at Hensons kept them for themselves.
+It turns out, the Managers at Hensons had kept them for themselves.

 E.T.